-- a) Volunteer Group and NGO - b) Volunteer/Service Programs - c) Networks of Voluntary Organizations and Volunteer Programs - d) Interaction/Integration Listing of Topics & Issues for Local Government - e) Placement of Voluntary Organizations and Volunteer Programs in the Emergency Response Organization - f) Strategies for Integration of NGOs and Volunteer/Service Programs (Chart) - g) Best Practices/Examples of NGO and VSP Integration with Government - h) NGO & VSP Trends and Issues
+- a) Volunteer Group and NGO - b) Volunteer/Service Programs - c) Networks of Voluntary Organizations and Volunteer Programs - d) Interaction/Integration Listing of Topics & Issues for Local Government - e) Placement of Voluntary Organizations and Volunteer Programs in the Emergency Response Organization - f) Strategies for Integration of NGOs and Volunteer/Service Programs (Chart) - g) Best Practices/Examples of NGO and VSP Integration with Government NGO & VSP Trends and Issues

-NON-GOVERNMENTAL ORGANIZATIONS (NGO) & VOLUNTEER/SERVICE PROGRAMS (VSP) LOCAL GOVERNMENT
+NON-GOVERNMENTAL ORGANIZTIONS & VOLUNTEER/SERVICE PROGRAMS TRIBAL GOVERNMENT

-This Checklist is designed as a guide for meeting the NIMS Non-Governmental Organizations (NGO) and Volunteer/Service Programs (VSP) requirements.
-Take the following steps:
+This Checklist is designed as a guide for meeting the NIMS Non-Governmental organizations

-- □ Include: - 1) NGO and VSP representatives as part of an emergency or disaster council or committee; and - 2) Identify partnerships with NGOs and VSPs. - Update organization charts for emergency or disaster council in formal documentation and inclusion in the Emergency Operations Plan (or equivalent documents). - Revise or update Emergency Operations Plan to identify how NGOs and VSPs are included in the SEMS/NIMS response structure at the state level. - □ Suggested Action: - Show invitation to NGOs and VSPs to programs that promote education on SEMS/NIMS; - 2) Show letter or other documentation that supports willful communication with these organizations to become educated on SEMS/NIMS; and, - 3) Show letter or other documentation that informs these same organizations to reach out to OES or the NIMS web site and take IS 700 and 800. - Establish or update agreements to reflect integration of NGO and VSP resources.
-Include notes on use of the SEMS/NIMS protocols in response. - Establish or update memoranda of understanding with NGO and VSP resources.
-Include notes on the use of the SEMS/NIMS protocols in response.
+(NGO) and Volunteer/Service Programs (VSP) requirements.
+Take the following steps: Consider: Identifying NGO and VSP representatives as part of an emergency or disaster council or committees Partnerships with NGOs and VSPs. ☐ Update organization charts for Tribal emergency or disaster council in formal documentation and inclusion in the Emergency Operations Plan (or equivalent notes ☐ In an updated Emergency Operations Plan identify how NGOs and VSPs are included in the NIMS response structure within Tribal government. □ Suggested action: Show invitation to NGOs and VSPs to programs that promote education on NIMS; Show letter or other documentation that supports willful communication with these organizations to become educated on NIMS; and, Show letter or other documentation that informs these same organizations to reach out to the NIMS web site and take IS 700 and 800.
+Establish or update mutual aid and assistance agreements to reflect integration of NGO and VSP resources.
+Include notes on use of the NIMS protocols in response. ☐ Establish or update memoranda of understanding with NGO and VSP resources.
+Include notes on the use of the NIMS protocols in response.